Arnesfield/argstree/README.md

 ### Spec Aliases

 - Use the `aliases` method to assign [aliases](#aliases) not bound to the current option or command.
-- Use the `alias` method to assign an alias to the current option or command.
+- Use the `alias` method to assign aliases to the current option or command.
 An error is thrown if the current option or command does not exist.

 ```javascript
 const cmd = spec();